-Step-down transformers have important impact on our daily life and basic industrial production.
+Step-down transformers have an important impact on our daily lives and basic industrial production.
 The power produced by the power station is high voltage.
 There is a fact that there would be no electricity in the home without a step-down transformer.
-Therefore, step-down transformers are necessary when we need to transmit electricity from a power station to a residencial house and office.
+Therefore, step-down transformers are necessary when we need to transmit electricity from a power station to a residential house or office.

 How a Step-down Transformer Works?